JJLindsay/Application-Development-Course-Projects/README.md

 # ITEC4550: mobile-apps-course-projects

-Assignment 1: Create an application that displays the joke of the day<br>
+Assignment 1: jokeADay - Create an application that displays the joke of the day<br>
-Assignment 2:<br>
+Assignment 2: GrizzlyMaps - Create an application with 3 buttons and 4 activities.<br>
 Assignment 3:<br>
 Assignment 4:<br>
 Assignment 5:<br>